Opus Magnum: Development

 Zach Barth is the primary developer behind Zachtronics and has created a number of puzzle-driven programming games.
 Opus Magnum is a refined version of Barth's first game, The Codex of Alchemical Engineering, which was a 2008 browser game programmed in Adobe Flash.
 Codex was popular enough for Barth to create an expansion, also written in Flash, called Magnum Opus Challenge.
-While Barth led the programming effort, Matthew Burns was the writer for the game's dialog and composed its music.
-For Opus Magnum they wanted to create a story and setting to help drive players to finish puzzles, but wanted to avoid the steampunk nature that seemed to be a clear fit for the game's mechanics.
+While Barth led the programming effort, Matthew Burns wrote the game's dialog and composed its music.
+For Opus Magnum they wanted to create a narrative to motivate players to complete puzzles, but wanted to avoid the steampunk nature that seemed to be a clear fit for the game's mechanics.

-One driver in developing Opus Magnum was to make sure players could make animated GIF images of their solutions to share.
+One driving factor in developing Opus Magnum was ensuring players could make animated GIF images of their solutions to share.
 Barth had included the ability for players to record their solution for Infinifactory, a three-dimensional block-based game, but these images required viewers to have some spatial concept of how the solution was laid out.
 One user had produced a looping GIF of one of their factory solutions, which Barth and his team found strangely satisfying.
-This led Barth to design Opus Magnum to be inherently GIF-able with seamlessly repeating loops that looked appealing and required little other context for viewers to understand.
+This led Barth to design Opus Magnum to generate solution GIFs with seamlessly repeating loops that looked appealing and required little context for players to understand.

 As with several of Barth's recent titles, he opted to release a near-completed version of the game on early access via Steam prior to issuing a full release.
 The game was first put onto early access on October 19, 2017.
 It was fully released on December 8, 2017.
 While previous games from the developer were sold on both Steam and GOG.com, the latter initially declined to distribute Opus Magnum due to its resemblance to a mobile game.
 While GOG representatives initially claimed that the game had failed the site's internal curation system, and that its user base would not want to purchase it, on January 31, 2018, the site reversed its position after a fan outcry, and began offering it for sale, stating that their initial perception of the game's quality and community demand had been incorrect.

+Opus Magnum: De Re Metallica

+On February 19, 2026, 8 years after the initial release and more than 3 years after Zach Barth declared "Zachtronics is over", the studio announced Opus Magnum: De Re Metallica, a DLC adding three prequel chapters to the story and a total of 17 new puzzles.
+De Re Metallica was released on March 17, 2026 for Linux, MacOS and Windows and on the same day with the base game as Opus Magnum: The Complete Edition for Nintendo Switch.